10 Ways to Grow Your Amazon Client Base

 That’s a sizeable pool of potential clients for an accountant.
-Marketplace sellers sold $200 billion worth of products in 2019, so that’s a good indication that they’ll be able to outsource their accounting and bookkeeping to a professional such as yourself.
+And currently, around 34% of them are looking for new opportunities, so that’s a good indication that they’ll be able to outsource their accounting and bookkeeping to a professional such as yourself.

 Now, here’s the million dollar question: How do you grow your Amazon FBA client base, and reach more Amazon sellers?

-In this article, we’ll walk you through 10 strategies that you can use to do just that.
+In this article, the second part of our Amazon accounting hub series for accountants, we’ll walk you through 10 strategies that you can use to do just that.

 Step 1: Setup a Dedicated Ecommerce Accountant Website

 As a professional trying to gain a larger client base in an online industry, if you don’t have a website or webpage dedicated to those clients, you’re signalling that you’re inexperienced in dealing with online accounting needs.

 Having a web presence helps potential clients to verify who you are, and trust that you know what you’re doing.

 Don’t have a website?